MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-phantom.md

 # Code 45 - CM_PROB_PHANTOM

-This function is reserved for system use.

-The device is not present.
+This Device Manager error message indicates that the device is not present.

 ## Error Code